 There will be a wide variety of student activities offered during the coming school year.
-It is not expected that a student participate in every activity, nor is it encouraged, but each student should find something of interest to him/her.
+It is not expected that a student participates in every activity, nor is it encouraged, but each student should find something of interest to him/her.
 Some of the annual Middle School activities and organizations are listed below:

-Student Council Cheerleaders
+Student Council Cheerleading

 Football FCA

-Chorus and Vocal Groups Basketball
+Chorus and Vocal Groups

-Concert Band Volleyball
+Concert Band

-Track EMSHS
+Track

-Wrestling S.W.A.T

-LEAP After School Activities

-Robotics
+Basketball

+Volleyball

 Cross Country

+Wrestling

+LEAP After School Activities; including Robotics and Archery.